click to return to Shaker Square Home page

 ABOUT SHAKER SQUARE

-The heart of one of Cleveland's
+The historic heart of one of Cleveland's largest residential areas

 Cleveland's Shaker Square is the center of our city's largest east-side residential area It is a transportation hub and the heart of a diverse neighborhood.
 Around the Square are more than 4,000 apartments: garden and high rise, rental and condominium — the largest cluster of multi-family housing in Cleveland — plus townhouses and many private and two-family homes.